aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

 - aws-control-tower-backupweekly: true
 - aws-control-tower-backupmonthly: true

+## Troubleshooting
+1. CloudFormation deployment issues
+- Go to AWS CloudFormation console, and select the Stack that has identified issues.
+- Review the "Events" tab, and click on "View root cause" to identify the specific action that caused the failed deployment.
+- Review the Lambda function's CloudWatch log group events to determine what may have caused the issues.
+Go to "Resources" tab and select the LambdaLogGroup to review the log stream events.

 ## Feature Backlog
 1. Enable AWS Inspector for all accounts.
 2. Enable AWS Firewall Manager and policies for all accounts.
+3. Test using StackSets to automatically deploy lz-new-account-baseline.yaml in new accounts